Competition and Diversity in Generative AI

 \item $\popt(n, \bd, s) = \popt(n, \tbd, s)$, and per-player utilities and social welfare are equal.

 \end{enumerate} By \Cref{lem:unique-eq-decreasing,lem:unique-opt-decreasing}, $\peq(n, \bd, s)$ and $\popt(n, \bd, s)$ are both unique. \end{restatable}

 We defer all proofs in this section to \Cref{app:proofs}.
+By \Cref{thm:unique-eq}, every instance $\bd$ has a corresponding instance $\tbd$ satisfying \Cref{as:d-ranked} with identical equilibria and optimal strategies.
+This means that we can restrict our attention to the analytically simpler case where \Cref{as:d-ranked} holds, and \Cref{thm:unique-eq} allows us to immediately lift all of our results to the more general setting.
 A version of \Cref{thm:unique-eq} holds for asymmetric equilibria as well (\Cref{lem:dec-d-asym}).
-As a result, we can restrict our attention to the analytically simpler case of \Cref{as:d-ranked} without losing generality.

 We briefly provide some intuition for what the equivalent game $\tbd$ looks like.
 Suppose $\bd = [1; ~ 0; ~ 1]$.
 Ideally, a player could choose a distribution like $\bp' = [\nicefrac{1}{2}; ~ 0; ~ \nicefrac{1}{2}]$, but of course, $\bp' \notin \Delta(\pi)$.
 Under \Cref{as:ranked}, $\bp$ must respect the constraint $\bp_2 \ge \bp_3$.
 In this example, it is never optimal or rational to set $\bp_2 > \bp_3$, since a player's utility strictly increases if they transfer mass from $\bp_2$ to $\bp_3$ or $\bp_1$.
 Thus, for any equilibrium or socially optimal strategy, $\bp_2 = \bp_3$.